azuline/repertoire/docs/hacking/frontend/index.rst

    src/
    ├── App.tsx             // The top-level App component.
+   ├── index.tailwind.css  // Custom application-specific CSS to augment Tailwind.
+   ├── index.tsx           // The top-level React index file.
    ├── assets              // Static assets (e.g. images) used in the application.
-   ├── common              // Common utility functions shared amongst the codebase.
    ├── components          // Components in the application.
    │   ├── common          // "Dumb" components meant for use in other components.
-   ├── constants.ts        // Application constants.
    ├── contexts            // Custom contexts and the global state context.
    ├── hooks               // Custom hooks.
-   ├── index.tailwind.css  // Custom application-specific CSS to augment Tailwind.
-   ├── index.tsx           // The top-level React index file.
    ├── lib                 // Contains functions for fetching data from the backend.
    ├── pages               // The "Page" components that the router routes to.
-   ├── Routes.tsx          // The application router.
-   └── types.ts            // Common types used throughout the application.
+   ├── types               // Types used throughout the application.
+   └── util                // Utility functions shared amongst the codebase.

 .. note::